Skip to content

 4.1 Content acquisition and management

-UniSQ Library oversees the purchase and curation of content in accordance with the Procurement Policy.
-This allows the purchase of resources in a manner that is cost effective.
+The Library oversees the purchase and curation of content in accordance with the Procurement Policy.
+This allows Purchasing of resources in a manner that is cost-effective.

 4.2 Content selection

-• only accepts gifts and donations on the understanding that items not selected for the UniSQ Library will be discarded;
+• only accepts gifts and donations on the understanding that items not selected for the Library will be discarded

-• collaborates with faculties to meet the requirements of the Higher Education Standards Framework when Purchasing and providing access to resources required for learning and teaching purposes;
+• collaborates with schools and colleges on Purchasing and providing access to resources required for learning and teaching purposes

-• offers interlibrary loan services to Students and Employees as an alternative to Purchasing, where necessary.
+• offers interlibrary loan and resource-sharing services to Students and Employees as an alternative to Purchasing, where appropriate.

 4.3 Content curation

-• preserve and make accessible the Research Output of the University.
-UniSQ Library Supports the F.A.I.R principles of making research outputs findable, accessible, interoperable and reusable.
-Further UniSQ Library supports the CARE (Collective Benefit, Authority to control, Responsibility and Ethics) principles for Indigenous data governance.
-For further information on how the University supports the FAIR and CARE data principles, please refer to Research Data Management and Indigenous Data Governance Schedule;
+• Preserve and make accessible the Research Output of the University.
+The Library supports the F.A.I.R. principles of making Research Outputs findable, accessible, interoperable and reusable.
+Further, the Library supports the CARE (Collective Benefit, Authority to control, Responsibility and Ethics) principles for Indigenous data governance.
+For further information on how the University supports the FAIR and CARE data principles, please refer to Research Data Management and Indigenous Data Governance Schedule.

-• encourage the use of Open Access or Creative Commons Licensing to make Research Outputs and learning objects findable, accessible, interoperable and reusable.
-Objects and files contributed to UniSQ Library's repositories are published subject to copyright and the Intellectual Property Policy and subordinate Procedures.
+• Encourage the use of Open Access or Creative Commons Licensing to make Research Outputs and learning objects findable, accessible, interoperable and reusable.
+Objects and files contributed to the Library's repositories are published subject to copyright and the Intellectual Property Policy and subordinate Procedures.

 4.4 Content evaluation and deselection

-Deselection decisions are made based on evidence and take into account use, subject scope and coverage, accessibility, financial and physical space constraints.
+Deselection decisions are made based on evidence and consider utilisation, subject scope and coverage, accessibility, financial and physical space constraints.

 5 References